springone-tour-2020-cicd/katacoda-scenarios/argo/intro.md

 **Pre-requisites**

 This tutorial assumes you have a completed scenario: [_Creating a project on GitHub and Docker Hub_](https://www.katacoda.com/markpollack/scenarios/github-dockerhub).
-This pre-requisite exercise will ensure you have GitHub account with forks of a sample app and sample ops repositories, as well as a Docker Hub account with a repository for the sample app Docker image.
+This pre-requisite exercise will ensure you have GitHub account with a fork of the sample ops repository.

 Let's begin!